kubernetes-sigs/cluster-api-provider-gcp/docs/book/src/developers/releasing.md

 1. Generate release-notes (requires exported `GITHUB_TOKEN` variable, ensure the TOKEN is not expired!):

     Run the release-notes tool with the appropriate commits.
 Commits range from the first commit after the previous non-beta release to the newest commit of the release branch.
 Set branch to the release branch you are cutting this release from.
 For example if this is release `v1.11.z`, branch is going to be `release-1.11`.
 When this finishes it will log the path to the temporary file where the notes have been written.
+You can obtain the starting and ending SHAs by

     ```bash
     release-notes --org kubernetes-sigs --repo cluster-api-provider-gcp \